-Awards will be announced and trophies and checks given immediately following safety meeting at 5:30 pm in the gymnasium.
+Awards will be announced and trophies and checks given at awards ceremony immediately following safety meeting at 1:30 pm in the gymnasium.

-This year the 2014 Christmas Parade will be held Saturday, Dec 6th at 6 pm.
-The lineup will begin at La Follette Elementary School so get there early as you know how traffic gets nuts.
-Please don’t be late or you will be in fits.
-Everyone is parade needs to be on site and in place by 5pm.
+This year the 2015 Christmas Parade will be held Saturday, Dec 5th at 2 pm.
+The lineup will begin at La Follette Elementary School so get there early as you know how traffic can back up.
+Please don’t be late or you may miss the lineup.
+Everyone is parade needs to be on site and in place by 1pm.
 Also, remember only vehicles that are in parade go to the school area where line up is, all others drop off at foot of hill (turn around area provided) and let party walk up hill.
 If your child is younger and you need to walk your child to the group location take the back valley road to Snodderly park (behind Elementary School) and park.
 Walk down with child.
 This keeps traffic from bottle necking.
 Signs will be up to direct you.

 There were many additions to the activities surrounding the parade last year in an attempt to raise funding which were very successful and will continue this year.
 Giving by sponsors is still a little low and it’s been reflected as committee members have had to put personal money into the parade to keep it successful.
 The committee plans to focus on the fundraising aspects of the parade the next couple years and get it to a point where it is self-sufficient in it’s prize awards.
 This means some exciting additions to our community traditions as always.